leothorp/yarn-exclude/README.md

 ### Overview

 This library provides a way to exclude packages in a yarn monorepo when running `yarn install`, only installing dependencies for the desired workspaces.
-The main intended use case is for easily deploying a single workspace to a CI environment, without the overhead of dependencies from all sibling packages being installed.
+The main intended use case is for easily deploying a single workspace to a CI environment.

 This is accomplished by temporarily modifying package.json to only contain the non-excluded workspaces before running `yarn install` (essentially simulating what would happen if the excluded packages were never present in the first place).